Where’s Your Okra?

 At the Gym

-Years ago, when I as living in New York to do my clinical pastoral residency, I would frequently encounter two particularly intriguing homeless persons.
+Years ago, I lived in New York City while I was undergoing my clinical pastoral training and residency.
+I would frequently encounter two particularly intriguing homeless persons while riding the subway and other places while moving about the city.
 One was a man and the other a woman.
 One black, one white.
 I never saw them together, but what immediately struck me about each was their stature.
-Both were very large—tall and hefty—which I could never determine if it was from obesity or from the many layers of dirty, smelly clothing they wore.
+Both were very large—tall and hefty—which I could never determine if it was from obesity or from the many layers of clothing they wore.
 I’d run into them in various places, usually with their bags and a cart of personal items.

 One weekend in early cold February, I was in the process of moving my belongings from Queens, where I had been house-sitting, to Manhattan, where I had just found a place to stay after being homeless for five weeks.
 It would take me three long rides on the F Train to haul my stuff in one jumbo suitcase and a small side kick.
 On my first trip, I made it to the last subway car just in time before the doors were about to close.
 As I boarded, I noticed everyone making a beehive out of the car, but I was too rushed and out-of-breath to notice what was going on.
 I was grateful to have a seat and plenty of room for my suitcases, and especially grateful to have escaped a bitterly cold wait for the next train.
 As I settled down, I began to notice a terrible odor.
 I looked around and noticed that it was just me and the homeless woman I used to see around town.
 Oh, that’s why everyone was baling out of the car when I got on….

-We stopped at the next station, and I noticed how riders would continue to avoid the car.
+We stopped at the next station, and I noticed how riders avoided the woman.
 They’d step off and walk to another car as soon as they entered, or change cars through the gangway doors once the train was again in motion.
 I had planned to change cars, too, but seeing that everyone else was doing so, I somehow wanted to stay present and not “abandon” the homeless woman.
 I stayed in the car for several more stops; however, being unable to bear the stench any longer, and I eventually changed cars feeling sheepish that I had “done charity,” then baled like everyone else.

 I made it!
 The train was still in motion when I stood up and rolled my suitcases near the door.
-There’s a still moment when I look at the lady as the train comes to a stop.
-She raises her covered head exposing her matted bangs framing her dark chocolate face with eyes strangely gleaming.
-She smiles, exposing startling and unexpected dimples; and with seeming capriciousness, she winks at me.
-I’m stunned with wonder.
+There was a still moment when I looked at the lady as the train came to a stop.
+She raised her covered head exposing her matted bangs framing her dark chocolate face with eyes strangely gleaming.
+She smiled, exposing startling and unexpected dimples.
+And with seemingly capriciousness, she winked at me.
+I was stunned with wonder.

-How interesting, that of all the people I’ve ever seen or known, the homeless lady is the one who shows up in my dream while I’m sprinting with a bunch of boys in the gymnasium.
-My association with physicality and being in the gym brings memories of frustration and deep shame about my body and body functions.
-I was sexualized at an early age because of my pear-shaped body.
-Boys not knowing anything about who I was inside taunted and sometimes battered me because of my big calves, thighs and derriere, which made me feel self-conscious, humiliated, powerless.
-My five siblings were lean with more equally proportioned bodies, although I ate exactly what they ate.
-My mother prided her petite and toned physique, posting height-weight charts in various locations around the house.
-She projected her fear and shame onto my body, frequently tugging at my tops and dresses that would “ride up” because of my heavy bottom.
-Somehow, she was always trying to cover it up and clamp it down—making me wear a girdle by age 11.
-By that time, the rape I had suffered in silence and secrecy had already occurred, so I was very self-conscious, and instead of celebrating the body God had given me and the changes around coming into womanhood, I internalized that my body was bad and a source of betrayal.
+How interesting, that years later, the homeless lady shows up in my dream while I’m sprinting with a bunch of boys in the gymnasium.
+My association with physicality and being in the gym brings memories of frustration and deep shame about my body as a pubescent girl with because of my pear-shaped body.
+Boys not knowing anything about who I was on the inside taunted and sometimes battered me because of my big calves, thighs and derriere.
+My five siblings were lean with more equally proportioned bodies, although I ate the same foods and portions they ate.
+My mother prided her petite physique, posting height-weight charts around the house which was humiliating for me because I never measured up to “normal” range.
+She frequently tugged at the tops and dresses I wore because they would “ride up” in the back because of my heavy bottom.
+Somehow, she was always trying to cover it up and clamp it down.
+She made me start wearing a girdle at age 11.
+I was very self-conscious, and instead of celebrating the body God had given me and the changes around coming into womanhood, I internalized that my body was bad and a source of betrayal.

 A next day I had the following dream:

-The “medicine” of this dream is to see and feel the miracle of the excrement (i.e., the shame) transmuting into pure gold, and feel the energy moving through every cell of my body.
-Know that the shame is redeemed and life force and energy can freely emanate and flow because all my blocked channels are now cleared.
-Also, know the presence of the Divine Masculine who will always be with me and in me as I move forward in my life.
+The “medicine” of this dream is to see and feel the miracle of the excrement (i.e., shame) transmuting into pure gold, and feel the energy moving through every cell of my body.
+I know that my shame is redeemed and my life force and energy can freely emanate and flow because my blocked channels are clearing.

 Another episode in the “healing theatre” of my dreams.
 Truly a continual and miraculous journey home.